tinytips4u/O365/O365-Installation-Guide.md

 ## Step 1: Configuring the installation using the Office Customization tool

-Access the official website for the office customization tool [here](https://config.office.com/deploymentsettings).<br>
+Access the official website for the office customization tool _[here](https://config.office.com/deploymentsettings)_.<br>
 Choose the deployment settings as mentioned below:<br>

 ### Products:
-_**Architecture:**_ Let it be the default (64-bit)
+_**Architecture:**_ Let it be the default (64-bit).

-**Office Suites:** Microsoft 365 apps for enterprise
+_**Office Suites:**_ Microsoft 365 apps for enterprise.

-**Visio:** Visio is a diagramming and vector graphics application.
-If you use it, choose any from the list EXCEPT Visio Plan 2.
+_**Visio:**_ Visio is a diagramming and vector graphics application.
+If you use it, choose any from the list "EXCEPT Visio Plan 2".
 You can skip it if you don't need it.

-**Project:** Project is software for project management.
-If you use it, choose any EXCEPT Project Online Desktop Client.
+_**Project:**_ Project is software for project management.
+If you use it, choose any "EXCEPT Project Online Desktop Client".
 Else you can skip it.

-**Additional products:** You can skip it if you don't use any language other than English.
+_**Additional products:**_ You can skip it if you don't use any language other than English.
 If you do, select Language Pack.

 ### Update channel:
-**Select the update channel:** You can stay on Current Channel, but if you wish to get access to new features earlier, select Current Channel (Preview)
+_**Select the update channel:**_ You can stay on Current Channel, but if you wish to get access to new features earlier, select Current Channel (Preview).

-**Select the version:** Choose the Latest option
+_**Select the version:**_ Choose the Latest option.

 ### Apps:

 You can keep the default settings in this section.
 Or, as per your need, you may toggle on or off the mentioned apps.
-Note that OneDrive (Groove) and Skype for Business have been deprecated, so use OneDrive Desktop and Teams as replacements instead
+Note that OneDrive (Groove) and Skype for Business have been deprecated, so use OneDrive Desktop and Teams as replacements instead.

+### Features:

+Toggle off the "Background service for Microsoft Search in Bing".

+### Languages:

+_**Select primary language:**_ Select your language, or select the Match Operating System option.

+### Installation:

+_**Installation options:**_ Leave the default settings as it is.
+If you want the installation to be done in the background without prompts then, toggle off the "Show installation to user" option.

+### Update and upgrade:

+_**Update and upgrade options:**_ Keep all settings as it is.
+But, toggle **ON** Automatically check for updates.

+_**Upgrade options:**_ Keep all settings as it is.
+But, toggle **ON** Automatically upgrade to the selected architecture.